jamesodhunt/procenv/README.md

   $ procenv --libc
   ```

-- To see what changes on each run
+- To see what changes for a process on each run

-  Can you predict what might be different?
+  Every new process creates gets a new process ID.
+But what else changes?

   ```bash
   $ diff <(procenv) <(procenv)
   ```